 In 2000, Ipsos (Paris based market research company) acquired the Angus Reid Group.
 The Angus Reid Institute states that they are funded through “an initial endowment from the Reid family and project-based funding provided by fellow not-for-profit organizations and selected partners in Canada.”
-They do not fully disclose these organizations and the level funding received.
+They do not fully disclose these organizations and the level of funding received.

 Analysis / Bias

 In review, the Angus Reid Institute utilizes emotionally loaded language in its articles such as “Canadians aren’t as accepting as we think — and we can’t ignore it, writes Angus Reid” and “Truths of reconciliation: Canadians are deeply divided on how best to address Indigenous issues.”
-Angus Reid also frequently performs polls that analyze the importance of religion in society such as this: “Spirituality in a changing world: Half say faith is ‘important’ to how they consider society’s problems”.
+Angus Reid also frequently performs polls that analyze the importance of religion in society, such as this: “Spirituality in a changing world: Half say faith is ‘important’ to how they consider society’s problems.”

-Angus Reid’s polls have faced criticism by The Abortion Rights Coalition of Canada (ARCC) “Angus Reid Takes Sides – With the Anti-Choice” and also criticism regarding right leaning bias “Canada’s hate-on for Omar Khadr: how Angus Reid’s (really) bad poll fueled a Conservative party “outrage” hoax”.
+Angus Reid’s polls have faced criticism by The Abortion Rights Coalition of Canada (ARCC) “Angus Reid Takes Sides – With the Anti-Choice” and also criticism regarding right-leaning bias “Canada’s hate-on for Omar Khadr: how Angus Reid’s (really) bad poll fueled a Conservative party “outrage” hoax.”